 - Databases -MongoDB and MySQL

 Middleware is responsible for the system to system integration between back-ends.
 Usually, it is installed as a separate application written in C# or JAVA.

 - LAMP– Linux (working framework), Apache (web server), MySQL (database), PHP (programming language).

-- Python-Django- Python-Django is dependent on the Python programming language.
-It additionally utilizes the Apache web server and MySQL database
+- Python-Django- It is dependent on the Python programming language.
+Python-Django additionally utilises the Apache web server and MySQL database

 - MERN: MERN incorporates MongoDB, Express, React/Redux, and Node.js.